Jia Xiuquan: Allegations of match-fixing

 On 20 January 2010, Jia was arrested and questioned on allegations of match-fixing during his tenures with Shaanxi Guoli and the Chinese youth teams.
 His character would be questioned by the Chinese media and old stories about his coaching abilities, his cozy relationship with the Chinese FA, criticisms from former players and staff as well as his willingness to allow Shanghai Shenhua's chairman Zhu Jun's to interference on team management would all be recycled during his arrest.
 On 21 January 2010 Chinese FA member Yang Yimin was also arrested on allegations of match-fixing.
 The allegations against each men would expose an extremely close friendship between Jia and Yang Yimin especially during their time working with each other with the Chinese youth teams.
 On 4 March 2010, Jia was released from prison and had all allegations against him dropped.
 Yang Yimin would later be found guilty for his involvement in a match-fixing ring that saw him sentenced to 10 years in prison on 18 February 2012.

 Henan Jianye

 On 2 June 2014, Jia was appointed as the new manager of Henan Jianye.

+Women Football Coaching

+In May 2018, Jia was appointed as the head coach of China women's national football team.
+Jia left his position in 2021 after the 2020 Olympics.

+In August 2025, Jia moved to Chinese Women's Super League club Changchun Dazhong Zhuoyue as the head coach.